DEV Community

 2.4 Browser Tools**

-2.5 Sveltekit
+2.5 SvelteKit

 2.6 Firebase and App Engine

-In this course, you'll be using:
+In this course, you’ll use two services from Google Cloud:

 3. Now Read on